hoffmanc/resque-wiki/Failure-Backends.md

-Resque ships with Redis and [Airbrake](http://airbrake.io/) failure backends, but you can add your own.
-Here are some examples of how to do so:
+Resque ships with Redis and [Airbrake](http://airbrake.io/) failure backends.

+## Redis backends

+Resque ships with two failure backends which can be controlled by setting the `FAILURE_BACKEND` environment variable (or `Resque.config.failure_backend` on Resque 2.0) to the given string:

+* `'redis'`: (default) this creates a single 'failure' queue within Redis in which all failures from all jobs are placed, regardless of which queue the job originated from.
+* `'redis_multi_queue'`: creates a separate failure queue per job queue.
+Especially useful if you have a large number of job queues and want a way to individually track failures on a queue-by-queue basis

+## Defining custom failure backends

 * **Email**: http://gist.github.com/291329
 * **Email via exception_notification**: https://github.com/akshayrawat/resque_exception_notification - Sends data via the [exception_notification](https://github.com/smartinez87/exception_notification) gem for Rails.